RowenTey/Stock-Price/README.md

 # 📈 Stock-Price-Predictor
-> *A web app that allows users to predict stock prices using LSTM and compare them to actual prices.*
+> *A web app that allows users to predict stock prices using LSTM and compare them to actual prices, STONKS 📈*

 ## 🧪 Tech